*SPOILER ALERT! *

 Leisha

-added what Jinatta had told her before.
-“The whole point was to let Agus know
+explained what Jinatta had already told her.
+“The whole point was to let Agus

 translates into complete and utter commitment to each other.”